 Keep your head up, your face level and looking straight ahead, your neck aligned with your spine, your shoulders relaxed and thrown back, your chest up, and your back straight.

-It doesn’t matter if you’re walking, jogging, running, or sprinting—keeping your body straight is absolutely essential for proper performance on the treadmill.
+It doesn’t matter if you’re walking, jogging, running, or doing treadmill sprinting workouts—keeping your body straight is absolutely essential for proper performance on the treadmill.

 ✅ Let Go of the Rails